 When I see or enter a building I’m immediately drawn to the play of light and the harmony of materials & geometry.
-But what most interests me is the overall ‘feeling’ that a building or internal space can evoke in the average visitor.
+But what most interests me is the overall ‘feeling’ that a building or internal space can evoke in a visitor.

 Architecture in general but interiors in particular have the ability to effect people subconsciously.
 A person’s response to walking into a space can be immediate and subtle.
 It’s an intimate but public reaction, a dialogue between two strangers.
 I think it’s the job of a well made photograph to be faithful to this interplay.

-In my commercial work my main aim is to render the Architects or Interior Designers ideas faithfully into a thin slice of time while still preserving that spontaneous sense of wonder.
+In my commercial work my main aim is to render the Architects or Interior Designers ideas faithfully into a thin slice of time while still preserving that spontaneous sense of wonder in the viewer.

 Lunette [in development]

 Documenting ancient weather events in the wimmera district

 The collision of industry and native grassland in western melbourne